 Answering his question, he said: “For men, as I understand it, it’s a question of events; for women, it’s interpretations.
-Of course, what I’ve just said is a blatant gender stereotype of the type that we need to ‘fight against’”.
+Of course, what I’ve just said is a blatant gender stereotype of the type that we need to ‘fight against’.”

 Novomedia was founded more than a decade ago, in 2004.
 It has preached about “eternal values” at its annual forum in Kyiv since 2011.

 More than 100 media experts and journalists have attended these events, including those from leading Ukrainian publications.
-In 2017, the headliner was Seva Novgorodtsev, a former BBC radio presenter legendary in the Russian-speaking world.
+In 2017, the headliner was Seva Novgorodtsev, a former BBC radio presenter who is legendary in the Russian-speaking world.

-Donald Trump the National Prayer Breakfast, 2017 | Win Mcnamee / DPA / PA Images.
-All rights reserved.
+Donald Trump at the US National Prayer Breakfast, 2017 | Win Mcnamee / DPA / PA Images.
+All rights reserved

-After Kukharchuk took the stage, the forum was blessed by Mykola Myshkovsky, a Roman Catholic priest and editor of a Vinnytsa-based religious media outlet.
+After Kukharchuk took to the stage, the forum was blessed by Mykola Myshkovsky, a Roman Catholic priest and editor of a Vinnytsa-based religious media outlet.
 As the audience stood for the prayer, the room was filled with the sound of people repeating Myshkovsky’s words.

-This year’s headliner was well-known Ukrainian TV presenter Olha Freimut, whose recent book (“Miss Freimut’s Etiquette School”) was published to scandalous reception.
+This year’s headliner was well-known Ukrainian TV presenter Olha Freimut, whose recent book (‘Miss Freimut’s Etiquette School’) was published to scandalous reception.
 Commenters on social media have slated Freimut’s advice on how to become a “real lady” as misleading and potentially harmful.

 Brushing over this, Freimut talked at the forum about the long road from her childhood in a small village in western Ukraine to stardom in national journalism.
 It took more than hard work and daring to get there, she said.

 “I always knew that I was being led by a higher force.
 And what is impossible for people is possible with God.
-Everyone has their own source of strength, but I have always followed my path with help from heaven”.
+Everyone has their own source of strength, but I have always followed my path with help from heaven.”

-“A global right-wing renaissance”
+‘A global right-wing renaissance’

-“And since this confrontation is already before us, in this context these media can give us an opportunity to reduce the level of hate and even prevent violence”, Lutsenko said, clicking through his presentation slides which included a portrait of Donald Trump.
+“And since this confrontation is already before us, in this context these media can give us an opportunity to reduce the level of hate and even prevent violence,” Lutsenko said, clicking through his presentation slides which included a portrait of Donald Trump.

-“We know that there have been attacks on Gay parades and inter-ethnic clashes”, he said, “but this was because these were the only possible form of protest and expression of Ukraine’s conservative renaissance”.
+“We know that there have been attacks on gay parades and inter-ethnic clashes,” he said, “but this was because these were the only possible form of protest and expression of Ukraine’s conservative renaissance.”

 Ihor Lutsenko, 2012 | Leonst / Wikimedia Commons.
-CC BY-SA 3.0.
+CC BY-SA 3.0

-Other named “agents of left-liberal influence” included the International Renaissance Foundation, part of the Open Society Foundations network, “thousands” of sexual and reproductive rights organisations “with massive budgets”, and Ukraine’s Commission on Journalist Ethics.
+Other named “agents of Left-liberal influence” included the International Renaissance Foundation, part of the Open Society Foundations network, “thousands” of sexual and reproductive rights organisations “with massive budgets”, and Ukraine’s Commission on Journalist Ethics.

-“This is a kind of lobbying industry, copied from the Western model”, Lutsenko claimed.
-Along with Kukharchuk, he accused left-liberals of vanity, antagonism towards dissenting views, and “double standards”.
+“This is a kind of lobbying industry, copied from the Western model,” Lutsenko claimed.
+Along with Kukharchuk, he accused Left-liberals of vanity, antagonism towards dissenting views, and “double standards”.

 Universities are dropping history and other courses that could raise responsible parents and “defenders of our fatherland”, he said, replacing them with those teaching tolerance of “sexually depraved minorities”.

 “Liberalism is destroying Europe,” the Vgolos editor continued.
-“We are all being brainwashed into thinking that traditions are bad […] We will all quietly, imperceptibly turn into liberals”.
+“We are all being brainwashed into thinking that traditions are bad […] We will all quietly, imperceptibly turn into liberals.”

 The specific, “pro-family” and evangelical rhetoric of the forum was hardly surprising, given Kukharchuk’s public and political activities.

-In addition to leading the Novomedia association, Kukharchuk heads the “Love versus Homosexuality” movement, which holds counter-demonstrations during Kyiv’s annual March of Equality (for the fifth time this year), and the ‘pro-family’ “All Together” (Vsi razom) movement.
+In addition to leading the Novomedia association, Kukharchuk heads the Love versus Homosexuality movement, which holds counter-demonstrations during Kyiv’s annual March of Equality (for the fifth time this year), and the “pro-family” All Together (Vsi razom) movement.

-The “All Together” movement – which defines families narrowly, excluding those with LGBT parents – organises a “Marathon of Family Festivals” in cities around Ukraine.
+The latter movement – which defines families narrowly, excluding those with LGBT parents – organises a Marathon of Family Festivals in cities around Ukraine.
 Its activists have also lobbied local and central government to pass laws protecting “traditional family values”.

-This fall, more than 50 local councils called on the Ukrainian government to criminalise “homosexual propaganda”; delete the terms “sexual orientation” and “gender identity” from the Labour Code; and preserve the constitution’s definition of marriage as between a man and woman only.
+This autumn, more than 50 local councils called on the Ukrainian government to criminalise “homosexual propaganda”; delete the terms “sexual orientation” and “gender identity” from the Labour Code; and preserve the constitution’s definition of marriage as between a man and woman only.

-A recent draft bill, aiming to implement most of these changes, cited the work of “All Together” as evidence of social demand for them.
+A recent draft bill, aiming to implement most of these changes, cited the work of All Together as evidence of social demand for them.

 The Novomedia association has also defended Hanna Turchynova, a head of faculty at the National Pedagogical Dragomanov University, after she wrote a controversial series of articles against “gender ideology”, which prompted calls for her dismissal from human rights campaigners.

-As the Zaborona media outlet reported, before the EuroMaidan revolution and the war in eastern Ukraine, Kukharchuk had also enjoyed friendly relations with Christian activist organisations in Russia, although later these groups supported the annexation of Crimea and the war in Donbass.
+As the Zaborona media outlet reported, before the EuroMaidan revolution and the war in eastern Ukraine, Kukharchuk had also enjoyed friendly relations with Christian activist organisations in Russia, although these groups later supported the annexation of Crimea and the war in Donbass.

 In his opening remarks, amid references to “His Excellency, the Fact”, Kukharchuk showed off his pastor skills, reproving his audience (“you’re missing the places where you need to clap”).